-Modern re-productions, or clones from other, sometimes non-reputable manufactures, are quite usually cheaper, and better sized than their often bent and corroded, “authentic” counterparts.
-This can be a huge plus for some enthusiasts looking for classically styled wheels for their vintage Japanese projects.
+Modern reproductions, (i.e. clones from other, sometimes non-reputable manufactures) are quite usually cheaper and better sized than their often bent and corroded “authentic” counterparts.
+This can be a huge plus for SOME enthusiasts looking for classically styled wheels for their projects.

-With tens of thousands wheels out there, we define Kyusha Shoes by the following characteristics:
+With tens of thousands wheels out there, we allow wheels the to join the rank of Kyusha Shoes based on the following characteristics:

 - JWL/VIA Certification